MaterializeInc/demos/integrations/nodejs/drizzle/README.md

 ## Node.js + Drizzle + Materialize demo

-In this demo, we'll explore how to integrate Node.js with Drizzle ORM to query data from Materialize, a streaming database.
+In this demo, we'll explore how to integrate Node.js with Drizzle ORM to query data from Materialize, an operational data warehouse.

 ### Prerequisites: